TraderPilotTraderPilot

 2. ATM: your exit plan, automated

-NinjaTrader's ATM (Advanced Trade Management) automatically attaches a stop and a target to your entry.
-You build an ATM template once — with the contract count, stop distance, target distance and breakeven or trailing rules — and every time you enter, NinjaTrader places the exits for you.
+NinjaTrader 8's ATM (Advanced Trade Management) automatically attaches a stop and a target to your entry.
+You build a template once — contract count, stop distance, target distance, breakeven and trailing rules — and every time you enter, NinjaTrader places the exits for you.

 03